Code-Vedas/rails_materialized_views/README.md

 MatViews.configure do |c|
   c.job_queue = :default # default queue for background jobs
   c.job_adapter = :active_job # (default), :sidekiq, :resque

-  # c.retry_on_failure = true  # retry refresh if it fails, currently it has no effect, it will be implemented in future
 end
 ```